-• What steps did we take last year to develop and implement our EMS?
+What steps did we take in 2023/24 to develop and implement our EMS?

 The State Hospital continued to populate the EMS with relevant data to allow action plans to be produced.
+This has been a protracted process due to not being able to dedicate time to the tasks, and therefore unable to report any meaningful progress.